Trump's death penalty plan for drug dealers a 'step backwards'

 On Twitter, the reaction was similar, with people wondering whether the administration would seek the death penalty for executives at pharmaceutical companies or for doctors at so-called pill mills.
 Others questioned the logic behind the move.

-Dr. Leana Wen, director of public health in Baltimore, echoed that sentiment.
+Dr. Leana Wen, Baltimore City Health Commissioner, echoed that sentiment.
 "The war on drugs has not worked," she said.
 "The last thing we need is to further criminalize the disease of addiction.
 We need for everyone to understand addiction is a disease, that treatment exists and recovery is possible."

 What is needed, she said, is tens of billions of new money for the epidemic.
 "We already know what works," she said.
 "We just need the funding to get us there."